 Have you ever worn a sports mouthguard or Invisalign “braces”?
 In some respects, sleep apnea treatment prescribed by your dentist is not much different than other appliances worn in your mouth.
 These particular appliances are designed to address the root cause of your OSA symptoms: overly relaxed tissues that block the airway.
 By repositioning your jaw or tongue, oral appliance therapy for sleep apnea prevents obstruction, so your airway remains clear.
 Each patient’s device is customized to his or her needs, for comfort and effective treatment.
 Unlike CPAP machines, you can easily transport your dental appliance in your luggage.
 They’re easy to care for, and there is no need for costly, specialty products to maintain your device.

 Made from quality materials, oral devices are durable.
 Nashua Cosmetic and Restorative Dentistry will regularly check your appliance for proper fit and assess signs or symptoms.
 Like all treatments, oral appliance therapy isn’t for every patient diagnosed with sleep apnea.
 But, many patients have transformed the quality of their lives by transforming their sleep with these specialized dental appliances.
-Schedule a consultation with Drs.
-Viola or Whitcomb by calling (855) 363-3793 today.
+Schedule a consultation with Dr. Whitcomb by calling (855) 363-3793 today.